fbpx Why Visit Belize? - Island Expeditions | Island Expeditions

 And It’s Our Playground

 The 165 mile Belize Barrier Reef System, a UNESCO World Heritage Site, is the longest barrier reef in the Western hemisphere.
-It enfolds seven marine protected areas and three coral atolls under its umbrella.
+It includes seven marine protected areas and three coral atolls under its umbrella.
 Hundreds of tiny cayes (“keys”, as Belizeans call their islands) and miles of beaches and hidden coves offer world-class snorkeling diving and fishing.

 Icon separator